russelldear/quack/Readme.md

 # Quack

-A .NET Core AWS Lambda as a back end for an Alexas skill.
+A .NET Core AWS Lambda as a back end for an Alexa skill.